Yousef-eng679/My_Research_Publish_Area/Antigravity_Execution_Plan.md

 # Antigravity Execution Plan
 ## Personal Publishing Platform — Step-by-Step Agent Prompts

-**How to use this document:** Each numbered item below is a single, self-contained prompt to paste into Antigravity as a new agent task.
-Run them **in order** — don't start Phase N+1 until Phase N's verification step passes.
-Use **Plan mode** for anything marked 🧠 (complex/architectural) and **Fast mode** for anything marked ⚡ (small, mechanical).
-After each task, check the agent's Artifacts (plan, screenshots, terminal output) before approving — don't just trust a "done" message.

 Recommended Antigravity setting for this build: **Agent-assisted mode**, Terminal Policy = Auto.
 Switch to Review-driven mode only if you want to approve every file write during Phase 0.